This experiment demonstrates the use of anodic stripping voltammetry to determine lead (Pb) in tap water.

 The first experimental step in this laboratory is to deposit a layer of mercury microdroplets onto the surface of a carbon working electrode.
 Hg is reduced to the working electrode by application of a reductive (negative) potential.
 Hg deposition to the carbon electrode need only be done one time for this laboratory.
 As long as the Hg layer is not oxidized from the carbon surface, it will remain stable and intact during DPV stripping.

 Connect a 5x4 mm carbon screen-printed electrode to the compact voltammetry hand grip as shown in Figure 4.
-You should have a small spacer inserted into the grip, behind the screen-printed electrode, otherwise the electrode will not stay in place.
+You should have between one to two small spacers inserted into the grip, behind the screen-printed electrode, otherwise the electrode will not stay in place.
 The grip and electrode fit into the tan cap, which fits into the large volume compact voltammetry electrochemical cell.

 Figure 4.
 Carbon Screen-Printed Electrode Connected to Grip Mount